siliconharborlabs/generator-jhipster/CONTRIBUTING.md

-# Contributing to JHipster
+# Contributing to StackStack

-Are you ready to contribute to JHipster?
+Are you ready to contribute to StackStack?
 We'd love to have you on board, and we will help you as much as we can.
 Here are the guidelines we'd like you to follow so that we can be of more help:

  - [Questions and help](#question)
  - [Issues and Bugs](#issue)